emelonakos/Bloodpebble/README.md

 - `ReloadCommand` [default `!reload`]: Which text command (sent in chat) should be used to trigger reloading of plugins.\
 User must first be AdminAuth'd (accomplished via console command).

+### RCON

+If [ScarletRCON](https://thunderstore.io/c/v-rising/p/ScarletMods/ScarletRCON/) is installed, bloodpebble will provide an RCON command to reload.
+- `bloodpebble.reloadplugins`

 ### Support

 Join the [modding community](https://vrisingmods.com/discord).